compasjs/compas/docs/features/code-gen-crud.md

 While calling `groupRegisterCrud` from the generated `crud.js` you can pass in various 'modifiers'.
-These modifiers are all optional and can mutate the passed in context, resolve a user, determine access control and edit the provided ' builders'.
+These modifiers are all optional and can mutate the passed in context, resolve a user, determine access control and edit the provided 'builders'.
 They are called after the static validation of params, query and body, but before executing any other logic.

 All modifier functions can be async, getting an `event` as the first argument